fastly/compute-rust-auth/README.md

 1. Back in Auth0's dashboard, click **Settings**, and note down the *authorization server* hostname (eg. `dev-wna8lqtb.us.auth0.com`) is shown in the **Domain** field.
 1. In a new tab, navigate to `https://{authorization-server-hostname}/.well-known/openid-configuration`.
 Save it to `src/well-known/openid-configuration.json` in your Fastly project.
 1. Open the file you just created and locate the `jwks_uri` property.
 Fetch the document at that URL and save it to `src/well-known/jwks.json` in your Fastly project.

+##### Google as IdP

+Before installing the starter kit, follow [Google's instructions](https://developers.google.com/identity/openid-connect/openid-connect) on setting up OAuth 2.0 with OpenID Connect.

+1. Make a note of your `client ID` and `client secret` from the Credentials page in Google API Console.
+1. Open `src/config.toml` in your Fastly project and type in the `client_id` and `client_secret` you jotted down earlier.
+Set the `nonce_secret` field to a long, non-guessable random string of your choice.
+Save the file.
+1. Navigate to `https://accounts.google.com/.well-known/openid-configuration`.
+Save it to `src/well-known/openid-configuration.json` in your Fastly project.
+1. Open the file you just created and locate the `jwks_uri` property.
+Fetch the document at that URL (`https://www.googleapis.com/oauth2/v3/certs`) and save it to `src/well-known/jwks.json` in your Fastly project.

 ### Deploy the Fastly service and get a domain